 Northern Ireland.
 In total recruitment will take place for one year after the start of Phase I (12 month recruitment period in total for Phase I and II).
 Numbers approached will be increased if the consent rate is lower to achieve the target enrolment.
-Thus in total, over 12 months, we expect to recruit approximately 380,000 individuals from approximately 180,000 households in England, plus approximately 42,000 individuals and 20,000 households from each of Wales and Scotland, and up to 42,000 individuals and 20,000 households from Northern Ireland.
+Thus in total, from 24 April 2020 to 23 April 2021, we expect to recruit approximately 380,000 individuals from approximately 180,000 households in England, plus approximately 42,000 individuals and 20,000 households from each of Wales and Scotland, and up to 42,000 individuals and 20,000 households from Northern Ireland.
 To January 2021, between 10-20% of those recruited have also been providing blood samples as well as swab samples, with the remainder giving swabs only.
 From February 2021, we will ask a representative sample of those already recruited to the study but only giving swabs to also give blood at their monthly visits, and for everyone giving blood to stay in the study until April 2022.
 The target is to achieve up to ~125,000 people providing blood samples every month in England, and up to ~7,500, ~5,500 and ~12,000 per month in Wales, Northern Ireland and Scotland (~150,000 in total across the UK) through to April 2022.
+From April 2021 onwards, as original households complete their year's participation, we will continue to invite new households to join the study in order to maintain the targets for swab results per fortnight and blood results per month above.
 Planned Study Period Depending on the consent/assent provided by each individual participant, their involvement may be for one home visit only (cross-sectional survey) for five home visits (cross-sectional survey then optional to repeat visits every week for the next month) for at least 16 home visits (cross-sectional survey then optional to repeat visits every week for the next month and then monthly for a total of 12 months from the first visit or through to April 2022 if selected to be approached to give blood samples.
 All participants would have follow-up through available routine electronic health records for one year from their final study visit to assess use of healthcare, results from tests for COVID-19 infection done within the NHS and equivalent bodies in Devolved Administrations, and mortality.
 Consent for this electronic follow-up is required to join the study.
-The total study duration is therefore 3 years (one year recruitment of participants, one year serial sampling from the last recruited participant (to April 2022), and one year follow-up through existing electronic records from the final serial sampling timepoint of the last recruited participant).
-Planned Recruitment period 24 April 2020 to 23 April 2021 Planned study duration 24 April 2020 to 23 April 2023 Objectives and Endpoints See Section 6 below.
+The total study duration is therefore 3.25 years (1.25 year recruitment of participants, one year serial sampling from the last recruited participant (to April 2022), and one year additional follow-up after the end of serial sampling through existing electronic records from the final serial sampling timepoint of the last recruited participant).
+Planned Recruitment period 24 April 2020 to 31 July 2021 (1.25 years) Planned study duration 24 April 2020 to 31 October 2023 (3.25 years) Objectives and Endpoints See Section 6 below.
 Intervention(s) and Comparator Not applicable, non-interventional study